LT Brian Van Metre, USN

 Assistant Marine Officer Instructor (AMOI)

-Gunnery Sergeant Triebell was born in Melbourne, FL.
-He enlisted into the Marine Corps in August 2008 and attended recruit training in Parris Island, South Carolina where he was promoted to Private First Class.
-Upon graduation, he reported to the School of Infantry, Camp Geiger, North Carolina and graduated from the School of Infantry in January 2009.
+Gunnery Sergeant Daniel Triebell was born 26 September 1989, in Melbourne, Florida.
+His Marine Corps career began on 24 August 2008 where he attended Recruit Training at Marine Corps Recruit Depot, Parris Island, South Carolina.
+During that time, Private Triebell was meritoriously promoted to Private First Class.
+Following graduation, he attended the School of Infantry in Camp Geiger, North Carolina and was assigned the Military Occupation Specialty of 0311 Infantryman.

-In October 2014, Sgt Triebell reported for duty to Drill Instructor School and graduated as the Honor Graduate.
-He then served as a Drill Instructor and Experienced Drill Instructor.
-In January 2016, Sergeant Triebell was promoted to the rank of Staff Sergeant and was reassigned to serve as an Experienced Drill Instructor and Senior Drill Instructor.
+In October 2014, Sergeant Triebell reported for duty to Drill Instructor School, Class 1-15, aboard Marine Corps Recruit Depot, Parris Island, South Carolina.
+Upon graduating, Sergeant Triebell reported to Lima Company, Third Recruit Training Battalion, where he served four cycles as a Drill Instructor and Experienced Drill Instructor.
+In January 2016, Sergeant Triebell was meritoriously promoted to Staff Sergeant and was assigned to Mike Company, Third Recruit Training Battalion, where he served three cycles as an Experienced Drill Instructor and Senior Drill Instructor.

 GySgt Triebell works primarily with BXO and MOI to ensure that the battalion runs efficiently and with military precision.
 He helps to run uniform inspections and prepares Notre Dame NROTC’s drill team that competed at the Tulane drill meet spring 2020.
 He can be reached at email@example.com.